ReLStudiosDev/ReLStudiosDev.github.io/index.md

 ---
 layout: page
-title: "ReL Studios"
+title: "ReLStudios"
 permalink: /
 ---

 # Welcome to **ReLStudios**

 We create **premium FiveM resources, scripts, and tools** for RP servers and developers.
-Our goal is to deliver **quality, clean code, and polished functionality** for server owners and admins.
+Our mission is to deliver **clean, efficient, and polished scripts** that enhance server functionality and provide a seamless experience for players and admins alike.

 ---

 ## 🛠️ Featured Projects

 ### Peace Time Script
-- Prevents combat during peace hours
+- Prevent combat during server peace hours
-- Ghosts vehicles & players
+- Ghosts all vehicles and players to prevent collisions
-- HUD with active/inactive status
+- Interactive HUD displaying Peace Time status

+### Version Checker
+- Automatically checks script versions against GitHub
+- Alerts if your resource is outdated
+- Easy integration with any FiveM resource

+### Burger Shop Simulator (Coming Soon)
+- Low-poly, fun, and interactive simulator
+- Perfect for RP servers looking for casual mini-games

 ---

 ## 📦 Why Choose ReLStudios?

-- Clean, modular scripts
+- **Clean, modular code** for easy customization
-- Full **Lua 5.4 support**
+- **Lua 5.4 support** for modern FiveM scripting
-- Active updates and support
+- **Regular updates** and active support
-- Easy installation and documentation
+- Easy installation with clear documentation

 ---